 Our collaboration with researchers, policy makers and international development practitioners help to foster thinkers with well-informed views.
 Their diverse insights and opinions represent our commitment to advancing knowledge and using rigorous research to find sustainable solutions to international development challenges.

-Dataville Group IDR is home to 75 research fellows and 80 graduate interns, but our community extends far beyond.
+Dataville Group IDR located in Durban is home to 45 research fellows and 25 graduate interns, but our community extends far beyond.
 Our research tackles the complex and persistent challenges of poverty and development.
 We take a multidisciplinary approach and work with an international network of partners to develop solutions which we actively seek to see applied in development policy and practice.
 Our research revolves around Africa; Poverty and Development; Sustainable Development Goals (SDGs); Gender and Development;and Aid Challenges.

 The world’s largest and most populous continent after Asia, Africa faces some of the world’s most intense development challenges.
 A continent with great challenges, Africa’s recent history has been marked by political instability, violence and authoritarianism, with post-colonial struggle, ethnic tensions, famine, civil war and environmental challenges all impeding social and economic development.
 High levels of illiteracy, malnutrition, poor water and sanitation and dismal health indicators make for the worst human development indicators in the world.